catppuccin/firefox/docs/contributing.md

 ## Guidelines

-1. Although clean, readable code is recommended, it is not required for the theme to be added to this repo as it is not officially supported.
-However that will greatly increase the chanced of using their theme.
+Clean and readable code is appreciated but not required to be added to the repo.

 ## Instructions
 1. Include instructions on how to use firefox css and the `chrome` folder.
 What you should include has been listed below.